techyarham/Mid-Term-Project/README.md

 - **HTML/CSS:** Standard technologies for structuring and styling the web pages.
 - **Bootstrap:** Utilized for responsive design, including the navigation bar, off-canvas menu, carousels, and cards.
--
-## Getting Started

-To navigate the website, use the main navigation bar at the top of each page.
-For mobile users, the off-canvas menu ensures easy access to all sections.
-Each page is designed to provide relevant information and a smooth user experience.

-Thank you for visiting the Bano Qabil website!
-If you have any questions or feedback, please feel free to contact us through the provided social media links or contact forms.# Mid-Term-Project